 The discovery of sapphires in the mid-80s have created a boom town in Isalo.
 A tour of the mines owned by French and Swiss gem speculators who have employed 100 laborers to manually dig for these light-blue precious stones is included.
 Aquamarines, garnets and rubies have also spiked local economies.

-The Satrana Lodge, race headquarters, blends into the surrounding hills overlooking the valley below.
-The 40 bungalows offer comfort, style and many amenities.
-The main lodge has a very good restaurant, bar, sitting areas, pool and library with cable TV.
+The Jardin du Roy, race headquarters, blends into the surrounding hills and offers an equestrian center, hiking trails and complete spa services.
+The 40 rooms offer comfort, style and many amenities.
+The main lodge has a very good restaurant, bar, sitting areas and pool.
 Wi-fi is even offered complimentary during the morning and evening.
-Additional packages will also be available at Relais de la Reine and Jardin du Roy.
+Additional packages will also be available at Relais de la Reine, the sister hotel next door.

 A variety of packages for the events and extensions are available on the packages page.
-Please join us in 2013 if you want to run a marathon on the 8th continent.
+Please join us in 2017 to run a marathon on the 8th continent!